The metal hand sign is from an Italian gesture to ward off the evil eye.

 The organ became a part of early movie theaters and then moved over to entertain baseball fans

 Hot dogs, the seventh inning stretch, and the organ are all a part of the summertime ritual of baseball.
 But how did the organ end up in baseball?
 Organs became a part of baseball game entertainment because, in the early 20th century, organs were played in theaters to provide music for silent films.
-Since they became associated with entertainment, baseball stadiums eventually took the next step and incorporated the organ into their games.
+Since they were associated with entertainment, baseball stadiums took the next step and incorporated the organ into their games.
 On April 26, 1941, Chicago’s Wrigley Field became the first baseball stadium to feature an organ (and they still feature a live organ, not a digital recording).

 A feminist baseball anthem